Hospitality and Tourism Management

 A number of high-profile hospitality companies are headquartered in the region, including Marriott International, Hilton Hotels and Resorts, Starwood Hotels and Resorts, Choice Hotels International, ARAMARK, and Wyndham Worldwide.

 Hospitality and Tourism Management majors learn a broad range of professional skills, including communication, critical thinking, and a variety of business concepts—and at York College, they’re able to practice those skills beyond the classroom.
 Hands-on projects with real companies and organizations provide résumé-building experience long before graduation day.
-Internships offer opportunities to network and explore the many different specialities within the hospitality industry.
+Internships offer opportunities to network and explore the many different specialties within the hospitality industry.
 And through it all, students have the support of expert faculty and a close-knit community of peers.

 Holding a degree in Hospitality and Tourism Management qualifies you for roles in a variety of workplaces.
 Students often go on to work in hotels, restaurants, or theme parks.
 Some work in food and beverage management; others supervise front desks and staff.
 You may choose to plan events or work for a convention center, or even travel the world as a tour guide or a manager on a cruise ship.
 Hospitality and tourism roles are located throughout the United States and often include opportunities for working or living abroad.